I always laugh when I hear this question.

-Yes, chinchillas can jump.
 Chinchillas can jump 6 feet or higher.
-Additionally, chinchillas are very coordinated and balanced with jumping.
-They are capable of coordinating and landing in difficult spots and can maneuver with their jumps quickly and accurately.
+They are also very coordinated and balanced when jumping.
+They are capable of landing in difficult spots and can maneuver with their jumps quickly and accurately.

-I’ll detail everything you need to know about chinchillas jumping capabilities as well as what you need to know to prepare for how to structure your cage and playtime in your home to create a safe environment.
+I’ll cover everything you need to know about chinchillas jumping, including what you need to know to prepare and how to structure your cage and playtime in your home, to create a safe environment.

 I know some of you may think this sounds a little odd, but I suppose you would have to own a chinchilla to understand why this is humorous and a lot of fun to be a part of.